 Directly convert your input type into the expected data type, such as using a conversion function that translates a string into a number.
 After converting to the expected data type, ensure that the input's values fall within the expected range of allowable values and that multi-field consistencies are maintained.

 Inputs should be decoded and canonicalized to the application's current internal representation before being validated.
 Make sure that your application does not inadvertently decode the same input twice.
-Such errors could be used to bypass whitelist schemes by introducing dangerous inputs after they have been checked.
+Such errors could be used to bypass allow list schemes by introducing dangerous inputs after they have been checked.
 Use libraries such as the OWASP ESAPI Canonicalization control.

 Consider performing repeated canonicalization until your input does not change any more.
 This will avoid double-decoding and similar scenarios, but it might inadvertently modify inputs that are allowed to contain properly-encoded dangerous content.